dev-sareno/azuzu-cloud-storage/readme.md

 # Azuzu Cloud Storage
 A simple file storage built with ReactJS and AWS services.
-Pure serverless!
+Highly available and purely serverless!

 ## Facts
 1. Static website is hosted using S3 and Cloudfront